How can I save my business from going under?

 Print out our flowchart on CVAs here

-The main reason is that there is much ignorance and prejudice around the process.
+The main reason why this process is not used so much, is that there is much ignorance and prejudice around the process.
 We have a page called CVA worries that seeks to challenge these misconceptions.

 If you have read the case studies and the CVA worries page then please call us on 08009700539